 The trivalent flu vaccine of GC Biopharma obtained WHO PQ (prequalification) certification, which is required to take part in international bidding, for the first time in Asia and fourth time in the world.
 The quadrivalent flu vaccine, GCflu Quadrivalent (approved in 2015), has added one type of influenza B virus strain to trivalent influenza vaccines to broaden the range of prophylactic vaccination and obtained WHO PQ certification for the first time in South Korea and second time in the world.
 Furthermore, GC Biopharma launched a Td vaccine (tetanus-diphtheria vaccine, approved in 2016) with local technologies for the first time and is now striving to develop a new combined vaccine (Tdap) that protects against all three infections–tetanus, diphtheria and pertussis.
 As such, GC Biopharma has a rich pipeline of vaccines against diverse diseases and will continue to make an effort to meet international standards to strengthen its global presence, going beyond domestic approval.

-GC Pharma has been accumulating expertise in plasma derivatives, vaccines, and recombinant proteins.
+GC Biopharma has been accumulating expertise in plasma derivatives, vaccines, and recombinant proteins.
 In the process, the company has made significant impact on treatment for patients and on public health.
-GC Pharma is now ready to maximize and upgrade the values of its existing products, and engage in strategic R&D activities to further strengthen its pipeline of products against a wider range of diseases.
+GC Biopharma is now ready to maximize and upgrade the values of its existing products, and engage in strategic R&D activities to further strengthen its pipeline of products against a wider range of diseases.